Blog Support

 By following these best practices, you can improve your chances of success with any zero-trust strategy.

-2. Least privilege:
+2. Least privilege

 In cybersecurity, the least privilege is granting limited access to data and systems to only those subjects who require it to do their job tasks.
 The idea is that if users only have access to the resources they need, they cannot accidentally or maliciously misuse or damage them.

 Least privilege is a fundamental security principle that can be applied to individual users, groups of users, and even entire organizations.
-When properly implemented, it can help reduce the risks associated with data breaches, malware infections, and other cybersecurity threats.
+When properly implemented, it can help reduce the risks associated with data breaches, malware infections, and other cybersecurity threat

 3. Multi-factor authentication (MFA)